Childcare & Family Support

 • Eligible employees regularly scheduled to work 20 or more hours per week can receive a subsidy of up to $100 per month

+The Center provides the highest quality care for children with developmentally appropriate and nurturing programs.
 The Center accepts a limited number of enrollments for children of employees ages three months to five years.
 Please see the Boston Children’s Child Care Center page under the Depts & Programs tab on The Hub: Online for more information.

-Boston Children’s provides up to $8,000 in adoption assistance for qualified expenses associated with the legal adoption of a child under the age of 18.
 To qualify, you must be an employee regularly scheduled to work 20 or more hours per week.
 If you and your spouse both work at Boston Children’s, the maximum benefit is $8,000 per adopted child, per family.

 Take a look below to see eligible and ineligible expenses for the Adoption Assistance program: